Rudy's Movie Reviews

 This film is about Edward R. Murrows 1950s era reports about Senator Joseph McCarthy and the Red Scare.
 It's hard for us, in this day and age to believe that something like that could actually happen in America.
 Murrows reports on an Airforce soldier getting discharged because his father.
 The evidence against the soldier was in a sealed manila folder, and he was tried in court and convicted without anyone even opening the folder!
 Reporting on this issue set off the fire storm with eventually led to the censure of senator McCarthy by the senate.

+I really like how this film was shot in black in white to blend seamlessly with the archive footage.
+The clothes and the fact that everyone was smoking seemed genuine.
+It's hard to imagine Anderson Cooper lighting up a Winston while talking about the latest news out of France.
+But it seems like that was what everyone did, back in the day.
 If you pay attention, you can seem some parallels to things going on in the news of then and the news of today.
 The first thing that came to mind was the caskets returning from the middle east.
 There was word that the DoD did not want these images on TV, but some stations still ran them.
 Much like going against the Communist hunters made you a target to suspicion and scrutiny.

 In the movie, there is advertiser pressure to not report certain things, and this is not the case anymore.
 At least with independent type news.
 In this day and age, anyone with a video camera and a computer can set up their own news broadcast ala Rocketboom and many others.
 Of course, these video podcasts can be heavily biased, since they are independent.
 Interesting times we live in.